What Is a BSN vs. RN in Nursing? FAQ

 • Standardized test scores such as the HESI, TEAS, or NLN PAX

-Additionally, a BSN may be a better long-term path because it opens you up to more leadership opportunities.
-If you want to grow your nursing career into academics, research, or becoming a nurse practitioner, the BSN is a better choice.
+BSN is a great long-term career choice because it opens you up to more leadership opportunities, career opportunities, and the ability to make more money as a nurse.
+If you want to grow your nursing career into academics, research, or becoming a nurse practitioner, a BSN is the best choice.

 On the other hand, you can always go the faster track with an ADN, become an RN, and go back to school for your BSN.
 No matter what track you choose, the nursing field is full of opportunities for professional growth and continued learning.